iwdael/CarouselBanner/README.md

 ## How to
 To get a Git project into your build:
 ### Step 1.
 Add the JitPack repository to your build file
-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories:[Click here for details](https://github.com/aliletter/CarouselBanner/blob/master/root_build.gradle.png)
 ```Java
 	allprojects {
 		repositories {